eloycoto/blog/content/blog/tesla-vigo.rst

 I don’t have more reasons why Tesla must build their next factory in Galicia.
-In the last years I took more than 200 flights; saw a lot of cities and I were on a few continents, I’m in love with the city that I born!
+In the last years I took more than 200 flights; saw a lot of cities and I were on a few continents, I’m in love with the city where I was born!
 There are some problems in Galicia, but in the last years, I also learnt that there are problems everywhere, and Galicia is too awesome as it appears.